 Each student will display appropriate grooming and dress for the educational environment.
-Attire or hair styles which are deemed to be a distraction or disturbance to learning are prohibited.
+Attire which is deemed to be a distraction or disturbance to learning is prohibited.

 Students who violate the dress code will be subject to disciplinary action.

 Students assigned to the Center for Success (CFS) will be required to wear navy blue, khaki or black slacks and a shirt issued by CFS.